 Going over your miles on an auto lease could lead to paying more when you return the vehicle.
-Leasing companies charge by the mile, so it can add up quickly.
+Leasing companies charge overage by the mile, and it can add up quickly.
 Here are four options to explore for saving money when you're over mileage on your lease car.

 Leasing contracts come with mileage restrictions.
-This is mainly because leasing companies want to control the amount of depreciation (loss of value) that their leased vehicles experience during the lease term.
+This is mainly because leasing companies want to control the amount of depreciation, or loss of value, that their leased vehicles experience during a lease term.
 Typically, leased cars have mileage limits from around 10,000 to12,000 a year, depending on the manufacturer.
 Some only offer driving limits as low as 7,500 miles, though.

-If you go over miles, then it could cost you a pretty penny.
+If you go over miles, it could cost you a pretty penny.
 Many leasing companies charge around $0.15 to $0.30 per extra mile.
 That doesn’t sound like very much, but it can add up quickly.
-If you go over 1,000 miles, it could potentially cost you around $150 to $300 when you return the vehicle to the dealership.
+Going over 1,000 miles could potentially cost you around $150 to $300 when you return the vehicle to the dealership.

 Here are some options to think about before you go over your allotted miles, and some to consider if you already have:

 Leasing companies often allow lessees to buy some extra miles, but typically only at the start of the lease.
 If you’re a lessee who knows you’re going to exceed the typical mileage limit, then it’s a good idea to buy extra miles while finishing up the contract.
 Hindsight is 20/20, though, so if you're unsure how many miles you need maybe think twice since extra mileage purchases are nonrefundable.